bjorns/aem-cmd/README.md

 ### Packages

-The packages tool supports up- and downloading, installing and uninstalling packages.
+The package-tool supports up- and downloading, installing and uninstalling packages.
 If you install the bash completion script, package names will be autocompleted.
 In addition to autocomplete the tool also automatically finds group and version of the latest package so only the simple package name needs